mamgodev/XFCE4-panel-layouts/README.md

 Tries to mimic the good old WXP style.

+## [NEW] 5.
+Macish

+Maybe I should change the name?

+Tries to mimic a macOs style.

+In order to work you need:
+ - Plank for the dock or any other alternative like DockbarX/Docklike Taskbar (you will need to add a new panel at the bottom, if need help ask me).

 ## TODO

 1. Need to add the plugins necessary for the layout to work.